August 26, 2024

 Behavioral control exists when an employer directs and/or controls how his or her workers perform the tasks they’ve been hired to do.

-Common examples of behavioral control can include where the work is done, when the work is done, and how the work is done, especially when it comes to a code of conduct.
+Common examples of behavioral control include where, when, and how the job is done, especially regarding a code of conduct.

-Even when the employer doesn’t set parameters, behavioral control can still exist.
+Behavioral control can still exist even when the employer doesn’t set parameters.
 Additionally, just because a worker is highly competent and does not require much supervision or training doesn’t affect the employer’s rights of control.

 2. Financial control

-Financial control exists if employers have a right to control their workers’ finances.
+Financial control exists if employers can control their workers’ finances.

 Do you reimburse your worker’s expenses?
 Do you provide your worker with facilities or equipment?
 Can your employee experience both profit and loss?
 The extent of these factors can determine financial control.

-Financial control is also determined by if your worker is providing the same services on the open market.
+Financial control refers to whether your worker provides the same services on the open market.
 In other words, is your employee performing the same functions for multiple clients at once?

 3. Relationship of the parties